 If any home occupation has become dangerous or unsafe; presents a safety hazard to the public, pedestrians on public Sidewalks, or motorists on a public right-of-way; or presents a safety hazard to adjacent or nearby properties, residents, or businesses, as determined by the City, the City shall issue an order to the dwelling unit owner and/or tenant on the property on which the home occupation is being undertaken, directing that the home occupation immediately be made safe or be terminated.
-The dwelling unit owner and/or tenant of a failure to do so, after notice and a reasonable period of time, the City may take all available enforcement actions to render the home occupation and dwelling unit safe.
+The dwelling unit owner and/or tenant shall take the necessary corrective steps or measures, but in the event of a failure to do so, after notice and a reasonable period of time, the City may take all available enforcement actions to render the home occupation and dwelling unit safe.